defenseunicorns/uds-leapfrogai/bundles/gpu/README.md

 - A quantized model, then `QUANTIZATION` must be set to the quantization method (e.g., `awq`, `gptq`, etc.)
 - Tensor parallelism for spreading a model's heads across multiple GPUs, then `TENSOR_PARALLEL_SIZE` must be set to an integer value that:
-    a) matches the GPU resources that are allocatable in the cluster
+    a) falls within the number of GPU resources (`nvidia.com/gpu`) that are allocatable in the cluster
     b) divisible by the number of attention heads in the model architecture (if number of heads is 32, then `TENSOR_PARALLEL_SIZE` could be 2, 4, etc.)

-These `vllm` specific environment variables must be set at the model skeleton level, or when the model is deployed into the cluster.
+These `vllm` specific environment variables must be set at the model skeleton level or when the model is deployed into the cluster.

 ## Testing